-The quality score depends on how relevant and useful your ad content is to the end user (or person using the search engine).
+The quality score depends on how relevant and useful your ad content is to the end-user (or person using the search engine).

 Google will use all of this information to determine how much Google ads cost each time a user clicks on one.

 Here’s a visual representation of what that might look like:

-This is a break-down of how Google determines how much your business pays per click with your Google ads.
+This is a breakdown of how Google determines how much your business pays per click with your Google ads.

 As you can see from the graphic above, the advertiser with the best cost per click (CPC) actually had the lowest max bid.

 This auction system is good news for smaller businesses that may not have the same budget as their larger counterparts.

 How PPC Budgets Work

 Just like any other type of budget, you’ll need to allocate a certain amount of funds to your PPC campaigns.

 if you have one product that has been selling well on your site, you might give more daily budget to the ads for this product.

 Once you set your maximum CPC, this is the most that you will be charged.

 This means that sometimes you will end up paying less than your maximum CPC.

 Note, that your ads will still have to go through Google’s ad auction process.
 But you do have a say in when you want Google to display these ads.

 To choose the days that you want to display ads on Google Ads, visit your settings and then click on “Ad Schedule.”

 Dayparting can be a great tactic for small businesses that want to drive more traffic to their site during certain days of the week.

 For example, let’s say that a coffee shop in Berkshire, MA wants to bring in more coffee drinkers.

-Yet another way that you can get more out of your budget is by budgeting based on device use.
+Yet another way that you can get more out of your AdWords budget is by budgeting based on device use.

-The coffee shop may want to allot more of their budget to reaching these mobile consumers if their goal is to bring in more local foot traffic through Google ads.
+The coffee shop may want to allot more of their budget to reach these mobile consumers if their goal is to bring in more local foot traffic through Google ads.

 It’s important to keep in mind what type of targeting you want to do and how you will allocate your budget based on your goals.